catppuccin/userstyles/docs/how-to-write-a-userstyle.md

 ==/UserStyle== */
 ```

 The rest of the metadata block details the preprocessor and the options of the userstyle.
 This won't need to be changed.
-For more information, see [Writing UserCSS - Usercss Metadata](https://github.com/openstyles/stylus/wiki/Writing-UserCSS#usercss-metadata).
+For more information, see ["Usercss Metadata" - Stylus Wiki](https://github.com/openstyles/stylus/wiki/Writing-UserCSS#usercss-metadata).

 ### `@-moz-document`